-The import function can be used in two main ways: bulk import of matches from testing companies, and setting up custom profiles using data assembled in a spreadsheet.
+The import function for chromosome mapping can be used in two main ways: bulk import of matches from testing companies, and setting up custom maps using data assembled in a spreadsheet.

-To reach the import function, go into any of your profiles, click on the 'settings' button above the chromosomes, and click 'Import segment data'.
+To reach the import function, go into any of your chromosome maps, click on the 'settings' button above the chromosomes, and click 'Import segment data'.
 If you haven't yet created a map, you can click here to do so.

 Please note: in order to use the import functionality you will need an active DNA Painter subscription.